22.2 F

 ssh-copy-id [user]@[ipaddress]

-After entering your password, your public key should be copied to the server’s authorized_keys file.
+ssh-copy-id [user]@[ipaddress] copies the public key of the private/public key-pair into ~/.ssh/authorized_keys on the remote host.
+After entering your remote user’s password, your public key should be copied to the server’s authorized_keys file.

 Disable Password Authentication